Xeriscaping: Mastering the art of Water-wise Landscaping

 Clover (Trifolium)

-Clover is a great substitute for ordinary lawns as it has low water demands, does not need much attention and can save nitrogen in the soil.
-In addition, it attracts pollinators making this plant a good environmental addition to any xeriscape garden.
+Clover is a great substitute for ordinary lawns as it requires little water, does not require much attention, and can save nitrogen in the soil.
+In addition, it attracts pollinators, making this plant a good environmental addition to any xeriscape garden.

 Incorporate Hardscaping Elements

 Hardscaping elements such as decorative rocks, gravel pathways or stone walls can reduce water usage.
-These features are visually appealing, do not require irrigation and help to implement a sustainable xeriscape garden design.
+These features are visually appealing, do not require irrigation, and help implement a sustainable xeriscape garden design.

 Create Diverse Planting Zones